Version: September 7, 2021

 Independent Evaluation of the Instrument Design and Data Analysis

-The NDACC has accepted lidar measurement techniques as valid methods for measuring and monitoring stratospheric temperature, aerosols, and ozone, tropospheric ozone, and tropospheric and lower stratospheric water vapor.
-Additional lidar techniques can also be considered, e.g. tropospheric temperature by rotational Raman lidar or stratospheric winds by Doppler lidar.
+The NDACC has accepted lidar measurement techniques as valid methods for measuring and monitoring stratospheric temperature, aerosols, ozone, and wind, tropospheric ozone, and tropospheric and lower stratospheric water vapor.
+Additional lidar techniques can also be considered, e.g. tropospheric temperature by rotational Raman lidar, and tropospheric water vapor by water vapor differential absorption lidar.
 Prior to a formal intercomparison of the new instrument(s), the Investigator should supply the NDACC Lidar Working Group (LWG) with a detailed technical description of the instrument and its general operating parameters.
 In the case of water vapor measurement, and other techniques that require external calibration, such as rotational Raman lidar or certain Doppler lidars, the Investigator should supply the NDACC LWG with a detailed description of the calibration procedure, with special emphasis on its accuracy and long-term stability.

 Instrument and Data Analysis Intercomparison